-When your arms or legs get cold, the blood vessels in them tighten up to reduce the amount of blood coming to them so that you will not lose too much heat.
-Poorly clad, chilled extremities force blood back to the heart, doubling its work and raising blood pressure.91 It is interesting to note that blood pressure increases in the winter, especially in the elderly,92 but so does consumption of salt and fat.93
+When your arms or legs get cold the blood vessels in them tighten up to reduce the amount of blood coming to them so that you will not lose too much heat.
+Poorly clad, chilled extremities force blood back to the heart, doubling its work and raising blood pressure.
+It is interesting to note that blood pressure increases in the winter, especially in the elderly, but so does the consumption salt and fat.

 On the brighter side, don't underestimate the benefits of sunshine!
-Sunshine relaxes blood vessels lowering blood pressure^{94,95} and increases vitamin D, which has also been shown to lower blood pressure.96
+Sunshine relaxes blood vessels lowering blood pressure and increases vitamin D of which also has been shown to lower blood pressure.